apache/carbondata-site/src/site/markdown/ddl-of-carbondata.md

      TBLPROPERTIES ('TABLE_BLOCKLET_SIZE'='8')
      ```

+   - ##### Table page Size Configuration

+     This property is for setting page size in the carbondata file
+     and supports a range of 1 MB to 1755 MB.
+     If page size crosses this value before 32000 rows, page will be cut to that many rows.
+     Helps in keeping page size to fit cpu cache size.

+     This property can be configured if the table has string, varchar, binary or complex datatype columns.
+     Because for these columns 32000 rows in one page may exceed 1755 MB and snappy compression will fail in that scenario.
+     Also if page size is huge, page cannot be fit in CPU cache.
+     So, configuring smaller values of this property (say 1 MB) can result in better use of CPU cache for pages.

+     Example usage:
+     ```
+     TBLPROPERTIES ('TABLE_PAGE_SIZE_INMB'='5')
+     ```

    - ##### Table Compaction Configuration

      These properties are table level compaction configurations, if not specified, system level configurations in carbon.properties will be used.